julia-shan/data_web_requests/README.md

-# Quantiful_data_test
+# data_web_requests
 Author: Julia Shan

-Refer to requirements.txt to set up environment and packages
+This repo was for me to learn about web requests, how to extract data from APIs, and how to manipulate data Refer to requirements.txt to set up environment and packages

 #Task 1

+Task 1 was using the NDCC api to find climate data
 Run Task1.py.
 The data for average precipitaton in Hawaii on the 2nd of July 2000 should be printed.
 However, there was no data recorded for this time, for both hourly and 15 min precipitation.

-Part 2 of this task is typed in Task1_Part2.txt

 #Task 2
+Task 2 was using the Alpha Vantage api to collect stock data.
+I collected the weekly time series data for Tesla, Twitter and Amazon for the last 15 years and stored them in a SQLite database.
+I then wrote an SQl query to retrieve the average volume per year for each stock and stored the result in stocks.csv

 Run Task2.py.
 The data should be stored in the database 'stock.db'.
 This can be deleted and will be created again when re-running the script
-The SQLite Query executed for part 2 of this task was:

-SELECT strftime('%Y', DATE) as year, AVG(VOLUME), STOCK FROM stocks
-GROUP BY STOCK, year;

-I used DBBrowser (SQLite) to view the database and to execute the above query.
-I then stored the result in stocks.csv

 #Task 3
+Task 3 was creating a REST API using the Python framework flask.
+The GET/stocks endpoint lists the names of the available stocks from task 2.
+The GET/volume endpoint  displays a plot of the volume of stocks over team for each stock

 To run the REST API webserver, run the Task3.py script.
 Make sure the script is running while accessing endpoints

 Paste the following in a web browser: http://127.0.0.1:5000/ - this is the home page (should just display 'Julia Shan's Stocks API')